 To really boost your Wi-Fi network, you're probably going to need a new router.
-The ones ISPs pack in with their Internet bundles tend to be average at best, and springing for a decent replacement can make a world of difference.
+The ones internet providers pack in with their Internet bundles tend to be average at best, and springing for a decent replacement can make a world of difference.

 What to look for when buying a new Wi-Fi router